Write your book in Reedsy Studio. Try the beloved writing app for free today.

 I was just thinking about first lines this week, and one of my all-time favorites is from "The Voyage of the Dawn Treader" by CS Lewis.
 "There was once a boy called Eustace Clarence Scrubb and he almost deserved it."
 Tells you theres a boy with a ridiculous name, and you just know that he's going to be a hand full.

-Beks - Almost 8 years ago
+Beks - Over 8 years ago

 That is a great first line!
 It's quite a common stylistic element in British fantasy writing (J.K.
 Rowling does similar) to begin with a 'once upon a time -like' introduction and throw in a touch of humour.